rxdi/xmigrate/README.md

 > Later: this library will handle effective transpiling of multiple `typescript` migrations

-## Fallback
+## Rallback

-When executing command `xmigrate up --falback` this will trigger immediate fallback to DOWN migration on the current crashed migration
+When executing command `xmigrate up --rollback` this will trigger immediate rollback to DOWN migration on the current crashed migration
 The log will look something like this:

 ```